- Test Results

 Urinalysis (UA) simply means analysis of urine.
 This is a very commonly ordered test which is performed in many clinical settings such as physicians' offices, hospitals, clinics, emergency departments, and outpatient laboratories.
 Urinalysis is a simple test that can provide important clinical information, has a quick turn-around time, and is also cost effective.

 Urinalysis is very a useful test in the diagnosis of and screening for many diseases and conditions.

 Results of a urinalysis may be helpful in:

-The urinalysis test involves the collection of urine sample in a specimen cup.
+The urinalysis test involves the collection of a urine sample in a specimen cup.
 The proper collection of a sample is very important to avoid contamination of urine.

 The collection technique is different for men and women.
 Alcohol wipes should be avoided as these may irritate the area.

-- For men, the opening of the urethra (tip of the penis) should be wiped clean with a cleansing wipe before collection is begun.
+- For men, the opening of the urethra (tip of the penis) should be wiped clean with a cleansing wipe before the collection is begun.

 - In women, the area around the urethra also needs to be wiped clean with a cleansing wipe.
 The woman then spreads the labia of the external genitalia and wipes from front to back.